-Regularly review who has access to what, check who can export data and what data has been exported.
+Regularly review who has access to what, and check who can export data and what data has been exported.

-5. Migrate Away from Paper Records
+6. Migrate Away from Paper Records

 If your team still takes written notes of sessions or writes up their clinical notes in Word on their computers, consider making the switch to the built-in note-taking function in Power Diary.
 By doing this, you will ensure that all client notes are in the right place as well as providing an extra layer of security against a potential breach.

-1. Document Your Compliance
+8. Document Your Compliance

-2. Ongoing Best Practice Training
+- Ongoing Training

 - How to identify and avoid phishing scams

-3. Assign a Data Security Point-Person
+Assigning a Data Security Point-Person

-4. Identify Potential Weaknesses (and Address Them)
+9. Identify Potential Weaknesses (and address them)

 Verizon published a Data Breach Investigations Report, which identifies the six most common causes of a data breach, with phishing (or pretexting) coming up time and time again.